discordjs/discord.js/docs/custom/documents/welcome.md

 * [Related libraries](https://discordapi.com/unofficial/libs.html)

 ## Help
-If you don't understand something in this documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).